kyren/piccolo/README.md

 ```

 This is no problem with this VM style, the inner Rust callback must be a
-pausable `Sequence`, so the inner yield will yield the value all the way to
+pausable `Sequence`, so the inner yield will return the value all the way to
 the top level Rust code, and when the coroutine thread is resumed, the running
 `Sequence` will also be resumed.

 With any number of nested Lua threads and `Sequence`s, control will always
-continuously return outside the GC arena, and to the outer Rust code driving
+continuously return outside the GC arena and to the outer Rust code driving
 everything.
 This is the "trampoline" here, when using this interpreter,
 somewhere there is a loop that is continuously calling `Arena::mutate` and
 `Thread::step`, and it can stop or pause or change tasks at any time, not